 Community Based Services

-Community Based Service programs offer monitoring services of various levels to a variety of offenders who live in the community.
-Our goal is to keep the community safe while offering offenders the chance to rehabilitate and restore their harm to the community.
+Community Based Service programs offer monitoring services of various levels to a variety of clients who live in the community.
+Our goal is to keep the community safe while offering clients the chance to rehabilitate and restore their harm to the community.
 From Community Service to Community Corrections, CJSD offers a variety of services for low risk to high risk clients.
-Some offenders are sentenced directly to the program by the Courts, some defendants are supervised on Pretrial status, while other are referred for services from other local agencies.
+Some clients are sentenced directly to the program by the Courts, some defendants are supervised on Pretrial status, while other are referred for services from other local agencies.

 Hours: Monday through Friday 8 AM to 6:00 PM.

 Day Reporting: Clients are court ordered to check in with Criminal Justice Services Department (CJSD) on a daily basis and are given urinalysis tests, breathalyzer tests and pay fees for the services.
 This is used as a sentence in lieu of jail or as a condition of probation.

 Deferred Judgement and Sentence: This is a program that is overseen by the District Attorney’s office.
 Clients are placed on this program as part of the deferred sentence.
 While on the program, the client must complete certain stipulations ordered by the court.

 - Clients may terminate supervision early if all court ordered obligations have been completed;

 - Half of the sentence has been completed, and;